arashgmn/anisonet/README.md

 - `utils`: some useful utility functions
 - `viz`: a set of functions for visualizing results

+## Documentation
-For further details check the documentation in `docs/index.html` (you need to clone the repo first).
+For further details check the documentation here: [https://arashgmn.github.io/anisonet-brian](https://arashgmn.github.io/anisonet-brian)

 ## Setting up the environment
 You basically need five things: